geneweb/geneweb.github.io/source/overview/database.md

 Commit performs update of the `patches` file.

 Patching signifies only operations that add or modify an entry.
 Entry suppression is done quite differently.
-It is replaced by a *dummy* entry and then removed by Geneweb's garbage collector `gwgc` that performs compaction of database arrays.
+It is replaced by a *dummy* entry and then removed by GeneWeb's garbage collector `gwgc` that performs compaction of database arrays.
 Another useful `fixbase` tool, locates and fixes inconsistencies on the base and updates all database files.

 ## Example

-Here is an example how Geneweb displays birth dates of persons that have given name (let's say "Pierre") without considering caches:
+Here is an example how GeneWeb displays birth dates of persons that have given name (let's say "Pierre") without considering caches:

 - Firstly, it makes dichotomous search inside `fnames.inx` of a string id (`istr`) that references "Pierre"
 - Then it reads (with associated to "Pierre" offset from `fnames.inx`) position in the file `fnames.data` where list of ids of persons (`iper`) with first name "Pierre" are stored.